Posted in:

 Brexit has been a topic of significant concern for many UK citizens, especially those nearing retirement age.
 One question that often arises is, “When can I retire if I was born in 1956?”.

 Firstly, Brexit has led to fluctuations in the value of the pound, which could impact the real value of your State Pension over time.
-If you’re considering retiring abroad, especially in an EU country, answering the question, “How much State Pension will I get at 66?” relies partly on the exchange rate of the British pound in relation to your local currency.
+If you’re considering retiring abroad, especially in an EU country, the exchange rate could affect how much you receive in local currency.

 Secondly, the UK’s exit from the EU has raised questions about the “triple lock” guarantee.
-This mechanism ensures that the State Pension rises by the highest of three measures: inflation, average earnings, or a minimum of 2.5%.
-While the government has committed to maintaining the triple lock, continuing economic pressures post-Brexit could force further review.
+This mechanism ensures that the pension rises by the highest of three measures: inflation, average earnings, or a minimum of 2.5%.
+While the previous government committed to maintaining the triple lock, continuing economic pressures following Brexit could put it under review.
+If you are wondering, “How much State Pension will I get at 66 if I live abroad”, it depends in which country you live.

 Lastly, if you’ve worked in other EU countries, Brexit could affect how those years are counted towards your UK State Pension.
-Prior to Brexit, years worked in the EU were aggregated with UK National Insurance contributions to calculate your State Pension.
+Prior to Brexit, years worked in the EU were aggregated with UK NI contributions to calculate your pension amount.
 However, the rules have changed, and it’s crucial to check how this might affect your entitlement.
-It’s essential to stay updated and possibly consult a financial advisor to understand how Brexit could impact your retirement plans.
+It’s essential to stay updated and possibly consult a financial advisor to understand how, post Brexit, it could impact your retirement plans.

 How to plan for retirement

 By taking control of your pension savings plan early enough, you can have more flexibility over when you retire.
-Follow these four simple steps and get a step closer to making sure that the answer to “How much State Pension will I get at 66?” is a sum that helps you to achieve the retirement lifestyle for which you’re hoping.
+Follow these four simple steps and get a step closer to getting the retirement you deserve.

 • Get cost-efficient investment advice – Building the right portfolio that reflects your goals, financial background, and appetite for risk can be challenging.
 Cost-efficient investment advice can help you make the right financial decisions for your future.